 The first example is when you have one or more mirror sites of a particular site.
 When links and their related anchor text point from those mirror sites to another site, it isn’t really helpful from a search engine ranking perspective to count those links and their anchor text more than once.

-A second example is when two anchor text links come from two websites that have cooperative relationships, where the sites are under the control of the same or related users, and tend to have “a substantial number of the same or similar anchor text links.”
+A second example is when two anchor text links come from two websites that have cooperative relationships, where the sites are under the control of the same or related site owners and tend to have “a substantial number of the same or similar anchor text links.”

 The patent is: